Last Updated on

 Filing an EIN for your business is easy and can be done by almost anyone.
 We show you how to file directly with the Internal Revenue Service (IRS) and will take less than 5 minutes.
 How much does an EIN number cost?
 Check out our instructions and video to see how you can get an employer identification number free in just a few steps!

-The other essential after filing your Articles of Organization with your state is to obtain an EIN number.
-An EIN, also called the Employer Identification Number or an FEIN (Federal Employer Identification Number), is sort of like a Social Security number for a business.
+An EIN, also called the Employer Identification Number, a FEIN (Federal Employer Identification Number), sometimes a Tax ID Number or taxpayer identification number for businesses in the United States, is sort of like a Social Security number for a business.